pocke/akaza/doc/ruby2ws.md

 A linked list.

-An Array object uses one heap.
+An Array object uses two heap.

 * address to the first item
+* Array size

 An item uses two heaps.